Savana2020/ENC4265/manual.md

 ---
 ### Using the Create Button
 **Taking Screenshots**
- Figure 18: Using the Create button to take a screenshot

 1. During gameplay, press the Create button once to open the Create menu.
 2. Select "Take Screenshot" or use the shortcut: press and hold the Create button.
 3. Screenshots are automatically saved to your Media Gallery.